OrionJoshi/DevOps/README.md

 git checkout can be used to discard unstaged changes in working directory.

 git reset can be used to discard staged changes from staging area.

+#### git rm --cached vs git reset:

+git rm --cached file1.txt ===> It will delete the file from staging area

+git reset file1.txt ==> The file wont be delete from staging area, but reset to

+previous state(one step back)

+Q.We modified the content of file1.txt and added to staging area.But we want to

+ignore those changes in both staging area and in working directory. for this which command

+are required to use??

+1.git reset file1.txt

+2.git checkout file1.txt